lhperreault/Case-Study-Sales/README.md

 ## Final Solution
 I filter all the prospects to get my list.
 I get a list of their companies too.
 I download these two datasets with all their data.
 I have over 200 variables within 2 datasets.
 I upload the company dataset using the key parameters and 226 out of the 266 companies I have match.
 The missing 40 don't have LI essentially.
 I go on the list and click view in Search.
 In search you can filter with many options.
 I filter and get a list of all the CXO's in all these companies.
 I got around 600.
 There's no way to download these unless you pay for an extension to do so.
 Instead I manually do it which does take time.
 You have to copy and paste by 25 at a time.
 Copy and paste it to a word doc.
 This will take like 10 min.
 Then take the doc and ask chat gpt to make the data into a dataset.
 This data set should have the CXO name, company name, position, time been there, time in position.
 I put this into excel and download it.
-I bring it to VS Code and merge it on Company Name with the Hubspot Prospects.
+I bring it to VS Code using python and merge it on Company Name with the Hubspot Prospects.
 Similarly I search, copy and paste, and merge Count of IT people(if any), IT contact name, count of employees.
 ## Implementation

 ## Improvements
 ## Other Case Studies
 Getting prospects from hiring sites that are hiring for IT.